package tls

 VersionName returns the name for the provided TLS version number (e.g. "TLS 1.3"), or a fallback representation of the value if the version is not implemented by this package.

 X509KeyPair parses a public/private key pair from a pair of PEM encoded data.
-On successful return, Certificate.Leaf will be nil because the parsed form of the certificate is not retained.
+On successful return, Certificate.Leaf will be populated.
+Before Go 1.23 Certificate.Leaf was left nil, and the parsed certificate was discarded.
+This behavior can be re-enabled by setting "x509keypairleaf=0" in the GODEBUG environment variable.

 const CurveP256 CurveID = 23